Visit the Three Guianas: Suriname, French Guiana & Guyana

 The trip is open to anyone who wants to experience the rainforest and who wants it to be active and interesting without it being demanding or without time to relax.

 In the rainforest, we wake early, around 06.00-08.00 as most animals are active before the heat of the day kicks in.
-We breakfast, either on the hoof or back at the hotel, and enjoy a trip during the morning.
+We breakfast, either on the go or back at the hotel, and enjoy a trip during the morning.

-Transport could be by dug out canoe, 4×4, light Cessna plane or on foot.
+Transport could be by dugout canoe, 4×4, light Cessna plane or on foot.
 Guyana, Suriname and French Guiana are fantastic places to travel around as adventure awaits around every corner.

 After lunch, we take part in another activity, or move to new lodgings, settle in, and then head out at dusk to see the wildlife once again.